 In Phase One you will focus both on the scientific basis of health and disease and the foundations of clinical practice, including early clinical exposure.
 The course will include modules on lifestyle medicine and prevention and case-based learning, with opportunities to undertake clinical improvement and research projects.

 During Phase Two, you will work towards the BSc by completing a series of modules and a supervised research project in a scientific/medical subject of your choice.

 This gives you the chance to develop your scientific knowledge and research skills, as well as expose you to research at the cutting edge of the field.

 In Phase Three, students will build on the knowledge, skills and behaviours developed in the first four years of the MBBS.
 In hospital and community settings, students will experience how clinical teams work together to deliver patient care from beginning to the end of life.
 Throughout Phase Three, significant emphasis will be placed on preparing students for clinical practice.

 Exceptional students may be offered the opportunity to include a PhD as part of their course.

 You will graduate with a primary medical qualification, which entitles you to provisional registration with the General Medical Council and license to practice in approved Foundation Year 1 posts.

 Please note that the curriculum of this course is currently being reviewed as part of a College-wide process to introduce a standardised modular structure.
 As a result, the content and assessment structures of this course may change for your year of entry.
 We therefore recommend that you check this course page before finalising your application and after submitting it as we will aim to update this page as soon as any changes are ratified by the College.

-We offer two routes to an MBBS qualification - the six-year option for undergraduates, and a five-year option for those in possession of a science undergraduate degree.
+We offer two routes to an MBBS qualification - the six-year option for undergraduates, and a five-year option for those in possession of a science undergraduate degree (please note: this Graduate Medicine (A109) programme is temporarily suspended for September 2019 and September 2020 entry).
 Follow the links below for further information on each pathway.